 Girona is a jewelry-box of museums, galleries, Gothic churches and many high end shops.
 Known for its medieval architecture, a walled Old Town and ruins of a fortress, the city goes back to Roman times, with ramparts still intact today.
 Huge Roman foundations still mark the route called Via Augusta, once connecting Tarragona to Rome.
 After the Romans, Girona was controlled on and off by the Moors – Muslims of North Africa – and their influence is noticeable in the town’s elaborate architecture.
-Taken back by the Franks under Charlemagne in the 8th century, Girona was a wealthy city in medieval times, and fine examples of Romanesque and Gothic buildings from that era still exist.
-So much so that parts of Season 6 of the HBO’s hit series ‘Game of Thrones’ were filmed there (Braavos, Old Town and Kings Landing are actually today’s Girona).
+Taken back by the Franks under Charlemagne in the 8th century, Girona was a wealthy city in medieval times.
+Fine examples of Romanesque and Gothic buildings from that era still exist, so much so that parts of Season 6 of HBO’s hit series ‘Game of Thrones’ were filmed there (Braavos, Old Town and Kings Landing are actually today’s Girona).
 The town’s architecture alone – or its amazing gastronomic scene – would be enough to please travelers sensitive to details.
 But Girona offers more.

 Girona has history, loads of it.
 Being a history buff, I was curious about something that happened there in the 12th century, when it was home to one of Catalonia’s largest and most prosperous Jewish communities.
 Documented since the year 1160, the Jews of Girona contributed to fields as diverse as astronomy, medicine and the arts, and at its highest point their community had more than 800 people.
-The most important Kabbalah school in Europe was there, and by and large Jews lived peacefully, side by side the Christian majority in town.
+The most important Kabbalah school in Europe was there, and by and large Jews lived peacefully, alongside the Christian majority in town.

 The Jewish Quarter of Girona once had synagogues, ritual baths, schools and hospitals built specifically for them.
 But one night in 1391 changed it all: there was a riot, and a Catholic mob broke into the ghetto, killing 40 of its residents.
-Since the Jewish community was – supposedly – under the king’s protection (they paid more taxes) royal troops were sent in, and the survivors confined to Galligants Tower.
-When released, after 17 weeks, they found their homes and possessions destroyed.
-Many converted to Catholicism out of fear, some left Girona.
-One hundred years later, in 1492, the few Jews still there were permanently expelled from town – and from all of Spain – by a royal decree of king Ferdinand and queen Isabel, known in history as the “Catholic Monarchs”.
-With full support from the Pope, they ended overnight a story that had been 1500 years in the making.
+Since the Jewish community was – supposedly – under the king’s protection (they paid more taxes than the Catholics), royal troops were sent in, and the survivors were confined to Galligants Tower.
+When released, after 17 weeks, they found their homes and possessions destroyed; many converted to Catholicism out of fear, and some left Girona.
+One hundred years later, in 1492, the few Jews still there were permanently expelled from town – and from all of Spain – by a royal decree of King Ferdinand and Queen Isabel, known in history as the ‘Catholic Monarchs.’
+With full support from the Pope, in one night they ended a story that had been 1500 years in the making.

 After walking the narrow streets of El Call, I stopped for a coffee, still intrigued by what I had just seen.
 When I asked the bar owner if there were Jewish people still living there, he changed the subject.
-But on my way back to the hotel that evening, watching the lights turning on all over Girona – making it look like pieces of amber jewels – I couldn’t help thinking of the irony of it all: some of the descendants of those Jews expelled from Spain eventually found new life in America, a new world that in 1492 had just been discovered by Christopher Columbus.
-Navigating under the Spanish flag, his expedition was financed by queen Isabel herself, who sold her jewels to pay for his ships.
+But on my way back to the hotel that evening, as I watched the lights turning on all over Girona – making it look like pieces of amber jewels – I couldn’t help thinking of the irony of it all: some of the descendants of those Jews expelled from Spain eventually found new life in America, a new world that in 1492 had just been discovered by Christopher Columbus.
+Navigating under the Spanish flag, his expedition was financed by Queen Isabel herself, who sold her jewels to pay for his ships.
 Sometimes facts are stranger than fiction.